bcbio/bcbio-nextgen/docs/contents/configuration.rst

 - ``bcbio_system.yaml`` High level information about the system, including locations of installed programs like Picard and GATK.
   These apply across multiple runs.
-The automated installer creates a ready to go system configuration file.
+The automated installer creates a ready to go system configuration file that can be manually edited to match the system.
+Find the file in the galaxy sub-directory within your installation data location
+  (ie. ``/usr/local/share/bcbio-nextgen/galaxy``).

 - ``bcbio_sample.yaml`` Details about a set of samples to process, including input files and analysis options.
 You configure these for